maqloner/murkwurst-is-burning/README.md

 ### Notes
 - Enabling the module should import all the necessary compendium items for the adventure.
-- A button at the top of the compendium has been added to re-import the compendium items when necessary.
 - The FoundryVTT integration includes a dashboard for all the roll tables.
 Those actions are configured to only appear on their corresponding scene.
 - The start scene is The Village.
 - It's strongly advised to enable the Perfect Vision Module.